-The wily dung beetle is exhibited in the Zoo’s Elephant Odyssey, an area that showcases modern animals with their Pleistocene-era counterparts found in southern California 10,000 years ago.
+Dung beetles do just what their name suggests: they use the manure, or dung, of other animals in some unique ways!
+These interesting insects fly around in search of manure deposits, or pats, from herbivores like cows and elephants.
+Dung beetles come in a variety of colors, from dull and glossy black to metallic green and red.
+Ancient Egyptians thought very highly of the dung beetle, also known as the scarab.
+They believed the dung beetle kept the Earth revolving like a giant ball of dung.
+The wily dung beetle an be seen in the Zoo’s Elephant Odyssey, an area that showcases modern animals with their Pleistocene-era counterparts found in Southern California 10,000 years ago.
 Dung beetles were just as important to the landscape during the Pleistocene as they are today.
 They tidied up after a variety of colossal herbivores like ground sloths and wooly mammoths.
+Watch them at work!